ExcellentWish/fur-pet-store/README.md

 I have used a combination of manual and automated testing to ensure the website's functionality meets the desired intent.

 ### Code Validation
-All of my code has been validated using an online validator specific to the language, all code now passes with zero errors.
+All of my code has been validated using an online validator specific to the language, all code now passes.

 - [W3C Markup Validation Service](https://validator.w3.org/)
     - Used to validate all HTML code written and used in this webpage.